-I have met many people who felt it was there obligation to blurt out an uncomfortable truth but few who could skillfully speak the truth in love.
+I have met many individuals who felt obligated to blurt out uncomfortable truths, often without an invitation, but few could skillfully speak the truth in love.

 I know how difficult it is to speak the truth in love.
-One can be misunderstood, rejected, and treated like an enemy for telling the truth.
+One can be misunderstood, rejected, and treated as an enemy for telling the truth.

 I know that potential exists for me today.
-I struggle with how to speak the truth in love when a spiritual leader falls.
+However, I struggle with speaking the truth in love when a spiritual leader falls.

 Your reasons may be different than mine.